Prince Harry’s Dangerous Journey Across Landmine Field Honors Late Mother Princess Diana

 Prince Harry took a dangerous journey across a landmine field in an effort to continue the brave work of his late mother, Princess Diana, to rid the world of these destructive, hidden devices, and to honor the global movement she started in 1997.

-It was 22 years ago that the People’s Princess famously walked across a live landmine field to bring awareness to the issue of anti-personal landmines, and how they were maiming and killing innocent people who living and working in the areas they were placed.
-Princess Diana visited Angola and clad in a face protector and chest protector, walked the area to show the danger the devices held.
+It was 22 years ago that the People’s Princess famously walked across a live landmine field to bring awareness to the issue of anti-personal landmines, and how they were maiming and killing innocent people who lived and worked in the areas they were placed.
+Princess Diana visited Angola clad in a face protector and chest protector and walked the area to show the danger the devices held.

-Her son Prince Harry, wearing an outfit similar to his late mother’s, visited a HALO Trust mine site outside Dirico in Angola.
-He remotely detonated a mine and met with members of the community to learn how the de-mining efforts are benefitting the local population reported People Magazine.
+Her son, Prince Harry, wearing an outfit similar to his late mother’s, visited a HALO Trust mine site outside Dirico in Angola.
+He remotely detonated a mine and met with members of the community to learn how the de-mining efforts are benefiting the local population, reported People Magazine.

 View this post on Instagram